count-null/blog/_posts/2021-04-07-save-money-by-batch-opening-lightning-channels-with-balance-of-satoshis-(bos).md

 ### 3. Collect a list of node public keys

 These are the nodes you want to open channels to.
-Also make sure you have enough BTC in your onchain LND wallet to fund all these channels.
+Also, make sure you have enough BTC in your onchain LND wallet to fund all these channels.

 ### 4. Run the `bos open` command